databricks/mlops-stacks/{{cookiecutter.project_name}}/.mlops-setup-scripts/README.md

   to instead hit the appropriate REST API endpoint for triggering model deployment CD for your CI/CD provider.

 {% elif cookiecutter.cicd_platform == "azureDevOpsServices" -%}
-The scripts set up CI/CD with Azure DevOps.
-During initial set up we do the following:
+The bootstrap steps use Terraform to set up the following in an automated manner:
-1. Create an Azure Blob Storage container for storing ML resource config (job, MLflow experiment, etc) state for the current ML project
+1. Create an Azure Blob Storage container for storing ML resource config (job, MLflow experiment, etc) state for the current ML project.
-2. Create another Azure Blob Storage container for storing the state of CI/CD principals provisioned for the current ML project
+2. Create another Azure Blob Storage container for storing the state of CI/CD principals provisioned for the current ML project.
-3. Write credentials for accessing the container in (1) to a file
+3. Write credentials for accessing the container in (1) to a file.
 4. Create Databricks service principals configured for CI/CD, write their credentials to a file, and store their state in the Azure Blob Storage container created in (2).
-5. Create two Azure DevOps Pipelines:
+5. Create the two following Azure DevOps Pipelines along with required variable group:
-    * `testing_ci` - Unit tests and integration tests triggered upon PR to the main branch.
+    * `testing_ci` - Unit tests and integration tests triggered upon PR to the {{cookiecutter.default_branch}} branch.
-    * `terraform_cicd` - Continuous integration for Terraform triggered upon a PR to main and changes to `databricks-config`, followed by continuous deployment of changes upon successfully merging into main.
+    * `terraform_cicd` - Continuous integration for Terraform triggered upon a PR to {{cookiecutter.default_branch}} and changes to `databricks-config`, followed by continuous deployment of changes upon successfully merging into {{cookiecutter.default_branch}}.
+6. Create build validation policies defining requirements when PRs are submitted to the default branch of your repository.
 {% endif -%}

 ## Prerequisites

 ### Install CLIs
 * Install the [Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli)
+  * Requirement: `terraform >=1.2.7`
 * Install the [Databricks CLI](https://github.com/databricks/databricks-cli): ``pip install databricks-cli``
+    * Requirement: `databricks-cli >= 0.17`
 {% if cookiecutter.cloud == "azure" -%}
 * Install Azure CLI: ``pip install azure-cli``
+    * Requirement: `azure-cli >= 2.39.0`
 {% elif cookiecutter.cloud == "aws" -%}
 * Install AWS CLI: ``pip install awscli``
 {%- endif %}